sbesselsen/beanstalk-satis-gen/README.md

-# beanstalk-satis-gen
-Beanstalk Satis Generator
+# Beanstalk Satis Generator

 A simple tool that allows you to add repositories to a Satis JSON file by reading repositories from your Beanstalk account and adding all repositories that are Composer packages.

-You can use the tool by calling the included PHP classes directly, but the main use case is calling the included shell script `bin/satis-update`.
+You can use the tool by calling the included PHP classes directly, but the main use case is by building a phar and calling that.

+## Installation

+To install you can clone or download the repository and build a .phar using [box](http://box-project.org).
+A box config is present so using `box build` in the root of this project is enough to build the .phar.
+The .phar will be created in `bin/satis-update.phar`

 ## Usage example

 ```
-bin/satis-update config.json satis.json
+bin/satis-update.phar generate config.json satis.json
 ```

 **config.json:**